The Circus in Your Mouth is from Northern Michigan

 “Well they’re in!”
 We named this peach after the episode of Seinfeld where Kramer enters eating a "Mackinaw Peach" from Oregon which is ripe for only two weeks a year.
 “It’s like having a circus in your mouth!”
 Kramer exclaims.
 It is a miracle of nature and like the Aurora borealis, it is here for only a short period of time.
 The peaches ripen later in the season than most and ripen over a month.
-This northern Michigan and Canadian heirloom peach is often grown from seed producing peaches which are clingstone (the flesh sticks to the stone or pit).
+This northern Michigan and Canadian heirloom peach is often grown from seed producing peaches which are cling-stone (the flesh sticks to the stone or pit).
 For us it was an accidental discovery of growing numerous seed strains of peaches that can tolerate our non peach like world of late frosts and fungus amoungus.
-Available starting in early October of 2019.
+Available again starting fall (September) of 2020.

 |Genus & Species||Prunus persica|